Market Bosworth

 Market Bosworth (/ˈbɒzwərθ/ BOZ-wərth) is a market town and civil parish in Leicestershire, England.
 At the 2001 Census, it had a population of 1,906, increasing to 2,097 at the 2011 census.
-It is most famously near to the site of the decisive final battle of the Wars of the Roses.
+It is most famously near to the site of the Battle of Bosworth, decisive final battle of the Wars of the Roses.

 In 1974, Market Bosworth Rural District merged with Hinckley Rural District to form the district of Hinckley and Bosworth.

 History

 Building work here and at other sites has revealed evidence of a settlement on the hill since the Bronze Age.
 Remains of a Roman villa have been found on the east side of Barton Road.
 Bosworth as an Anglo-Saxon village dates from the 8th century.

 The name Bosworth derives from the Old English bosaworð meaning 'Bosa's enclosure'.

 Before the Norman Conquest of 1066, there were two manors at Bosworth, one belonging to an Anglo-Saxon knight named Fernot, and some sokemen.
 Following the Norman conquest, as recorded in the Domesday Book of 1086, both the Anglo-Saxon manors and the village were part of the lands awarded by William the Conqueror to the Count of Meulan from Normandy, Robert de Beaumont, 1st Earl of Leicester.
 Subsequently, the village passed by marriage dowry to the English branching of the French House of Harcourt.

 Edward I gave a royal charter to Sir William Harcourt allowing a market to be held every Wednesday.
 The village took the name Market Bosworth from 12 May 1285 and on this day became a "town" by common definition.
 The two oldest buildings in Bosworth, St. Peter's Church and the Red Lion pub, were built during the 14th century.

 The Battle of Bosworth took place to south of the town in 1485 as the final significant battle in the Wars of the Roses between the House of Lancaster and the House of York, which resulted in the death of King Richard III.